 Background

-Professor Arthur speaks and publishes widely on major challenges and changes facing 21st-century society, from the global impacts of technology on culture and identity to migration and human rights.
-A Fellow of the Royal Historical Society, he has over fifty publications including ten books.
-His latest book is Border Crossings: Essays in Identity and Belonging (ed.
-2019, with Leena Kurvet-Käosaar, Routledge).
-In the past decade Professor Arthur has received over $3 million in Australian and international grants, individually and in collaboration.
-He has served on the executive boards and councils of the Alliance of Digital Humanities Organizations (ADHO); centerNet—the worldwide network of digital humanities research centres (Co-Chair, 2015–2019); the International Auto/Biography Association (IABA); the Australasian Association for Digital Humanities (founding President 2011–2015, Vice-President 2018–2021); the Australasian Consortium of Humanities Research Centres (founding board member 2010–2019); and the National eResearch Collaboration Tools and Resources (Nectar) Super Science initiative of the Australian Government (2012–2018).
+He has served on the executive boards and councils of the Alliance of Digital Humanities Organizations (ADHO, Steering Committee 2011–19); centerNet—the worldwide network of digital humanities research centres (Co-Chair, 2015–2019); the International Auto/Biography Association (IABA, Executive Committee 2010–); the Australasian Association for Digital Humanities (founding President 2011–15, Vice-President 2018–22); the Australasian Consortium of Humanities Research Centres (founding board member 2010–19); and the National eResearch Collaboration Tools and Resources (Nectar) Super Science initiative of the Australian Government (2012–18).

 Paul is also a violinist.
-He has a long connection with ECU that goes back to the first years of its establishment, when he completed an undergraduate Music sub-major at WAAPA.
+He has a long connection with ECU that goes back to the first years of its establishment, when he completed an undergraduate Music sub-major at WAAPA

 Professional associations